pytorch/pytorch/docs/cpp/source/frontend.rst

 ------------

-Instructions on how to install the C++ frontend library distribution, including an example for how to build a minimal application depending on LibTorch, may be found by following `this <https://pytorch.org/cppdocs/installation.html>`_ link.
+Instructions on how to install the C++ frontend library distribution, including an example for how to build a minimal application depending on libtorch, may be found by following `this <https://pytorch.org/cppdocs/installation.html>`_ link.